 Testing for zinc deficiency can be simple and inexpensive.
 You need sufficient levels of zinc within your body to be able to taste zinc when ingested orally.
 Simply drink a small amount of zinc.
 It should taste immediately bitter.
 If you tolerate it without complaint, you need more zinc!

 You can get zinc taste tests and our high strength, high bioavailable form of BePure Zinc Restore on the BePure website.
 Zinc is one of the most simple things you can do to boost your health and immunity.

 Bone broth - or technically, stock - is a mineral-rich infusion made by boiling bones of healthy animals with vegetables, herbs and spices.
 It provides you with gelatin, glycine and protein to support your gut and promote energy.
 The minerals in it support your body if you have any aches or pains.

 Utilising these tools will help you through these cooler months.
-If you are battling chronic conditions, are constantly low in energy or have any other questions, please contact the us at firstname.lastname@example.org.
+If you are battling chronic conditions, are constantly low in energy or have any other questions, please contact us at email@example.com.